colinangusmackay/family-tree/gedcom-info/index-by-occupation.md

 ## Gardener

+There were 2 people who worked as a Gardener.

 * **[Paterson, William](people/@55148620@-william-paterson-b1823-d1906-4-26.md)** (about 1823 - 26/Apr/1906).
 * **[Reid, Thomas Mitchell](people/@2617088@-thomas-mitchell-reid-b1893-1-14-d1974-5-10.md)** (14/Jan/1893 - 10/May/1974).

 ## General Merchant

+There were 2 people who worked as a General Merchant.

 * **[Cumming, James](people/@66384942@-james-cumming-b1836~1841-d1923-1-11.md)** (bet' 1836 and 1841 - 11/Jan/1923).
 * **[Cumming, James](people/@64418166@-james-cumming-b1881-11-4-d1918.md)** (4/Nov/1881 - before 1918).